Victorian Era (1837 - 1901)

 From 1884 onwards till 1914, this epoch is also called fin de siècle or Belle Époche, in the US it is the Gilded Age.

-Late Victorian Dress (© Epochs of Fashion)
+Late Victorian Dress, Illustration © Epochs of Fashion

 The decorative arts during the fin de siècle are chiefly dominated by the Art Nouveau movement.
 In the 1880s and 1890s, artistic influences came from Japan into European art and fashion.
 Japanese art was highly influential on the Art Nouveau Movement due to its clarity of line and natural themes.
 The chrysanthemum, for example, had been brought to Europe and enjoyed great popularity in embroidery.